dkazakov8/reactive-route/vitepress/guide/core-concepts.md

 // }
 ```

-So, the process is double-sided. `createRoutePayload` validates and decodes, while `createRouteState`
+So, the process is double-sided. `locationToPayload` validates and decodes, while `payloadToState`
 validates and encodes to ensure safety, prevent malformed values and produce correct URLs.